conan-io/docs/reference/conanfile/tools/layout.rst

-Even if this pre-defined layout doesn't suit your specific projects layout, checking how they implement their logic whows how you could implement your own logic (and probably put it in a common ``python_require`` if you are going to use it in multiple packages).
+Even if this pre-defined layout doesn't suit your specific projects layout, checking how they implement their logic shows how you could implement your own logic (and probably put it in a common ``python_require`` if you are going to use it in multiple packages).